rohan-mahalan/Adventure_Works_PowerBI/README.md

   3. Create calaculated columns and measures with DAX.
   4. Design an interactive dashboard to visualize the data.

-Images Dashboard and Customer provide the preview of the report.
+Images by the name Dashboard, Map, Product and Customer provide the preview of the report.

 Note:- All the raw data has been provided by Microsoft.